The Extra Programming LanguageTL;DR

 OK, tell me moooore…

-While Elm made good on the promise of being extremely well-reasoned, it was painful, to me, to compose components that needed to track their own internal state.
-Extra makes that really easy – but still explicit.
+While Elm made good on the promise of being extremely well-reasoned, it was

-It will also feel familiar to React developers, but without the cognitive dissonance of “let it render” and “prevent too many rerenders”, and obviously not the “this was your best idea?” mess that is hooks.
-Whenever someone says “React is declarative!”
+Extra will also feel familiar to React developers, but without the cognitive dissonance of “let it render” and “prevent too many rerenders”, and obviously not the “this was your best idea?” mess that is hooks.
+Whenever someone says “React is (declarative|functional|good|fine/not-a-mess)!”
 I die a little inside.

 The big difference in Extra with all these frameworks is how views are updated.
 Think spreadsheets instead of DOM diffing.